-SEP5 Structural Features

-SEP6 Areas of Special Character, Green Belt and Metropolitan Open Land

-EP33 Development in the Green Belt

-EP34 Extension to Buildings in the Green Belt

-- 2. Should this planning application be granted and Condition 3 not be complied with, subject to his being satisfied as to the evidence, the Head of Legal Services be authorised to: - a) issue an Enforcement Notice Pursuant to Section 172 of the Town & Country Planning Act 1990 requiring: - b) (i) the demolition of the entire section of front porch that extends across the façade of the single storey side extension - b) (ii) permanently remove its constituent elements from the land. - b) (i) & (ii) should be complied with within a period of one month from the date on which the notice takes effect.
+- SEP5 Structural Features - SEP6 Areas of Special Character, Green Belt and Metropolitan Open Land - SD1 Quality of Design - EP33 Development in the Green Belt - EP34 Extension to Buildings in the Green Belt - D4 Standard of Design and Layout - 2.
+Should this planning application be granted and Condition 3 not be complied with, subject to his being satisfied as to the evidence, the Head of Legal Services be authorised to: - a) issue an Enforcement Notice Pursuant to Section 172 of the Town & Country Planning Act 1990 requiring: - b) (i) the demolition of the entire section of front porch that extends across the façade of the single storey side extension - b) (ii) permanently remove its constituent elements from the land.

+b) (i) & (ii) should be complied with within a period of one month from the date on which the notice takes effect.